SingularityT3/PseudoEngine2/README.md

 ![Demo](./HelloWorld.gif)

 ## The REPL
-The REPL stands for **R**ead **E**xecute **P**rint **L**oop and is an interface where pseudocode statements can be entered.
-The statement is immediately executed after it is entered and the result or potential errors are printed to the console to make it easy for debugging.
+The REPL stands for **R**ead **E**xecute **P**rint **L**oop.
+It's an interactive interface where you can type pseudocode statements one by one.
+Each statement is immediately run, and the result or any errors are shown right away.
+This is helpful for quickly testing small pieces of code and experimenting with syntax without needing to create a full file.

 ```
+> OUTPUT "Hello World!"
+Hello World!
 > 5 + 2 * 3
 11
 > LEFT("ABCD", 2)